OXID-eSales/oxideshop-user-documentation/releases/releases-71/oxid-eshop-710.rst

 * Provide a link for each image in the carousel that the visitor can click on: We have extended the carousel widget accordingly.

-  For more information, see the VCMS documentation under `Karussell/Slider <https://docs.oxid-esales.com/modules/vcms/de/latest/funktionsbeschreibung/widgets-im-lieferumfang.html#karussell-slider>`_.
+  For more information, see the VCMS documentation under `Karussell/Slider (German) <https://docs.oxid-esales.com/modules/vcms/de/latest/funktionsbeschreibung/widgets-im-lieferumfang.html#karussell-slider>`_.

   .. todo: #tbd: URL anpassen, sobald Übersetzung da